are four main types of megalithic monument to be found in Ireland. These

 Court cairns come in all shapes and sizes, and many monuments are quite ruined.
 There are only 12 of the great central courts, of which Creevykeel is the best example; all found in the northwest around Donegal Bay.
 Courts are not found in the south of the country; all but five are found in the northern portion of the island.
 More information on the court cairn page.

-Dolmens seem to markers for boundaries or territory.
+Dolmens may be markers for boundaries or territory.
 They are often found in valleys close to a stream, and the view does not always seem too important.
 Dolmens are well known for their large imposing capstones; Irish dolmens range from about 10 tons at Carrowmore to an estimated 100 tons at Brownshill in Co Carlow.
 Some of Ireland's largest dolmens are found in County Dublin, though many are collapsed.
 We could do with a national dolmen rebuilding programme in Ireland.
-More on the dolmens page.
+More information on the dolmens page.

 Megalithic chambers are really artificial caves built as free standing structures from large